activitypods/activitypods-ontology/generated/docs/activitypods-ontology.md

  * [dereferenceItems](dereferenceItems.md)
  * [describedBy](describedBy.md) - The app registering a given ClassDescription.
  * [describedClass](describedClass.md) - The class described by a ClassDescription
+ * [hasActivityGrant](hasActivityGrant.md) - Grant to perform an action on an outbox
+ * [hasAuthorization](hasAuthorization.md) - An authorization to read, write, or control one or more resources
  * [hasClassDescription](hasClassDescription.md)
  * [hasFormat](hasFormat.md) - The EventFormat type of an event (e.g. a movie night).
  * [hasSpecialRights](hasSpecialRights.md)